matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-classic.md

 {{< img src="/img/2.10/blacklist.png" alt="Blocklist options" >}}

 #### Step 3: Save the API
-Use the *save* or *create* buttons to save the changes and make the block list middleware active.
+Use the *save* or *create* buttons to save the changes and activate the block list middleware.